Advanced search

 Use with drugs that elevate blood pressure

-Caution is advised in patients being treated with methylphenidate with other drugs that can also elevate blood pressure (see also sections on cardiovascular and cerebrovascular conditions in section 4.4 Warnings and precautions for use).
+Caution is advised in patients being treated with methylphenidate with other drugs that can also elevate blood pressure (see also section 4.4).

-Because of possible hypertensive crisis, methylphenidate is contraindicated in patients being treated (currently or within the preceding 2 weeks) with non-selective, irreversible MAO-inhibitors (see section 4.3 Contraindications).
+Because of possible hypertensive crisis, methylphenidate is contraindicated in patients being treated (currently or within the preceding 14 days) with MAO inhibitors (see section 4.3).

 Use with alcohol

 Alcohol may exacerbate the adverse CNS effects of psychoactive drugs, including methylphenidate.
-Alcohol can also affect the coating of the capsule contents causing accelerated release or dose dumping, potentially leading to toxicity.
 Patients should therefore abstain from alcohol during treatment.

-There is a risk of sudden blood pressure increase during surgery.
-If surgery is planned, methylphenidate treatment should not be used on the day of surgery.
+There is a risk of sudden blood pressure and heart rate increase during surgery.
+If surgery is planned, methylphenidate should not be used on the day of surgery.

 Use with centrally acting alpha-2agonists (e.g. clonidine)